revolutions-jls/revolutions-code/academics/case_studies.md

     Are the people free to follow their ideals?

     Does the government have totalitarian-esque control over the people?

+        Not really.
+Not only were the people free to do things, the emperor also did not control absolute power.

     Is the government responding to the needs of a sufficient portion of the people?